sig-gis/SEPAL-CEO/docs_OpenMRV/TemplateSOP.rst

 Helpful for writing an SOPs, but are not specific to sample-based area estimation for activity and emission reporting:

-* `How to Write a Standard Operating Procedure (SOP)
-<https://gaps.cornell.edu/sites/gaps.cornell.edu/files/shared/documents/How-to-Write-SOP.pdf>`_ --- specific to farming, but outlines good practices for what to include in an SOP in a simple manner.
+* `How to Write a Standard Operating Procedure (SOP) <https://gaps.cornell.edu/sites/gaps.cornell.edu/files/shared/documents/How-to-Write-SOP.pdf>`_ --- specific to farming, but outlines good practices for what to include in an SOP in a simple manner.
-* `US Environmental Protection Agency - Guidance for Preparing Standard Operating Procedures (SOPs)
+* `US Environmental Protection Agency - Guidance for Preparing Standard Operating Procedures (SOPs) <https://www.hsdl.org/?abstract&did=802131>`_ --- generalized SOP guidelines for quality assurance for reporting all environmental data and procedures.

 4. Frequently Asked Questions (FAQ)